Upper School Curriculum Guide

 MANDARIN CHINESE 1

 This course is designed for beginners with little or no prior study of Chinese.
-The course introduces students to the sounds (Pinyin and tone system), character writing system (both handwriting with the correct stroke order and computer writing), basic sentence structure and grammar of Chinese.
-Students develop proficiency in four basic skills: listening, speaking, reading and writing.
-By the end of their first year of study, students will be able to hold basic conversations, recognize and write at least 100 characters, read and write simple texts.
-(1 unit; Grades 9 - 12)
+The course introduces students to the Chinese language and culture including the sound system, character writing/typing, basic sentence structure, and grammar of Chinese.
+Students develop proficiency in four basic skills: listening, speaking, reading, and writing through authentic multimedia materials.
+By the end of their first year of study, students will be able to hold basic conversations, read and write simple texts on familiar topics such as self-introduction of name, birthplace/date, age, contact information, family members, and making appointments.
+(1 unit; Grades 9-12)

 MANDARIN CHINESE 2

-This course further develops skills introduced in Mandarin 1.
-Students continue to work on listening, speaking, reading and writing.
-More complex sentence structures, grammar and expansion of vocabulary are introduced through texts, various authentic online media including movies, dramas, game shows, as well as additional reading materials such as newspapers, children’s literature and classics.
+This course further reinforces and expands on students' basic grammatical and conversational skills.
+Students continue to work on listening, speaking, reading, and writing.
+More complex sentence structures, expansion of vocabulary and idiomatic expressions are introduced through texts, various authentic online media including movies, dramas, game shows, songs, as well as additional reading materials such as newspapers, children’s literature, and poetry.
 These materials also form the basis for the exploration of Chinese culture.
-Students will be required to use the Pinyin system in pronunciation and to use Chinese characters in reading and writing.
-Classroom drills, participation, discussion, oral reports, reading and writing are important components of this course.
-(1 unit; Grades 9 - 12; prerequisite: Mandarin Chinese 1)
+Class participation, discussion, and impromptu writing are essential components of this course.
+By the end of the year, students will be able to hold basic conversations on familiar topics such as school life, after school activities, shopping, and moving around town.
+(1 unit; Grades 9-12; prerequisite: Mandarin Chinese 1)

 MANDARIN CHINESE 5